nplang/NPL-Tutorials/NPL-Tidbits/Editor/Readme.md

 Test - 1:
-Ingress Packet : Send a non-VXLAN packet from port-0 Egress Packet : Received packet is a VXLAN packet, VXLAN header is added Test - 2:
+Ingress Packet : Send a non-VXLAN packet from port-0 Egress Packet : Received packet is a VXLAN packet, VXLAN header is added

+Test - 2:
 Ingress Packet : Sends a VXLAN packet from port-0 Egress Packet : Received packet is a non-VXLAN packet, VXLAN header is removed

 ````

-On the BMODEL window you will see prints that display ingress and egress packets based on editor function changes in  NPL program.
+On the BMODEL window you will see prints that display ingress and egress VxLAN packets based on editor function changes in  NPL program.

 You can experience complete NPL programs for this examples located at below location